Cuneiform: Decipherment

 The first cuneiform inscriptions published in modern times, both copied from Achaemenid royal inscriptions in Persepolis in the early 17th century.
 Pietro Della Valle's inscription, today known as XPb, is from the Palace of Xerxes.

 The decipherment of cuneiform began with the decipherment of Old Persian cuneiform in 1836.

 The first cuneiform inscriptions published in modern times were copied from the Achaemenid royal inscriptions in the ruins of Persepolis, with the first complete and accurate copy being published in 1778 by Carsten Niebuhr.
 Niebuhr's publication was used by Grotefend in 1802 to make the first breakthrough – the realization that Niebuhr had published three different languages side by side and the recognition of the word "king".

 The rediscovery and publication of cuneiform took place in the early 17th century, and early conclusions were drawn such as the writing direction and that the Achaemenid royal inscriptions are three different languages, with two different scripts.
 In 1620, García de Silva Figueroa dated the inscriptions of Persepolis to the Achaemenid period, identified them as Old Persian, and concluded that the ruins were the ancient residence of Persepolis.
 In 1621, Pietro Della Valle specified the direction of writing from left to right.

 In 1762, Jean-Jacques Barthélemy found that an inscription in Persepolis resembled that found on a brick in Babylon.
 Carsten Niebuhr made the first copies of the inscriptions of Persepolis in 1778 and settled on three different types of writing, which subsequently became known as Niebuhr I, II and III.
-He was the first to discover the sign for a word division in one of the scriptures.
+He was the first to discover the sign for a word division in one of the inscriptions.
 Oluf Gerhard Tychsen was the first to list 24 phonetic or alphabetic values for the characters in 1798.

 Actual decipherment did not take place until the beginning of the 19th century, initiated by Georg Friedrich Grotefend in his study of Old Persian cuneiform.
 He was followed by Antoine-Jean Saint-Martin in 1822 and Rasmus Christian Rask in 1823, who was the first to decipher the name Achaemenides and the consonants m and n.
 Eugène Burnouf identified the names of various satrapies and the consonants k and z in 1833–1835.
 Christian Lassen contributed significantly to the grammatical understanding of the Old Persian language and the use of vowels.
 The decipherers used the short trilingual inscriptions from Persepolis and the inscriptions from Ganjnāme for their work.